babashka/sci/README.md

 hello
 ```

-Note for JavaScript users: the JS API is similar to the Clojure one, so for
+Note for JavaScript users: the JS API is similar to the Clojure one.
+Read [here](#Usage).
-documentation, read below.
+how to use sci from Clojure.

 ### Use from Java